chatox/networks-science-course/README.md

 These are materials for an undergraduate Network Science course of the bachelor degree on Mathematical Engineering on Data Science at Universitat Pompeu Fabra.

-The materials on this page correspond to the course in September-December 2019.
+The materials on this page correspond to the course in September-December 2019, and should not be considered final until the end of the course.
 Materials from previous editions can be found in other branches of the repository for the course.

 *"By far, the most interesting and fun subject of the trimester!" -- a student's evaluation from the 2018 edition.*